-- · Contributions are never deductible. - · Contributions can be made after the owner reaches age 701/2. - No minimum distributions are required during the Roth IRA owner's lifetime. - · Qualified distributions aren't includible in income.
+- Contributions are never deductible. - · No minimum distributions are required during the Roth IRA owner's lifetime. - Qualified distributions aren't includible in income.

 Qualified distribution.
 Generally, a qualified distribution is any distribution from your Roth IRA that meets the following requirements.